johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 let a = 1
 {{< /highlight >}}

-## Pass-Through Lists and Parentheses

-Using parentheses as the syntax for constructing a pass-through lists just happens to make parentheses do other things we expect from them.

-For example, we can now use parentheses for specifying the order of operations.
-The expression `a*(b+c)` creates a single-item pass-through list containing the value of `b+c`, which is then extracted with an implicit deconstruction and multiplied by `a`, resulting in the intended order of operations.

-Implicit construction/destruction also provides a convenient notation for assigning a list of variables to a list of values like so:

-{{< highlight java "linenos=false" >}}

-let(firstName, lastName) = ("Albert", "Einstein");
-{{< /highlight >}}

-## Pass-Through Lists and Regular Lists

 Since pass-through lists can't be referenced, a language that uses them probably needs an actual list type, perhaps constructed using square brackets instead of parentheses.

 {{< highlight java "linenos=false" >}}